 Common brands include:

-A combination inhaler contains two types of medicine which work together to control your asthma.
-They work as both a preventer and long-acting reliever inhaler.
-Stronger than a standard preventer inhaler, a combination inhaler may be prescribed for more severe asthma or if you are struggling to manage your asthma with a preventer inhaler alone.
+A combination inhaler contains two types of medicine that work together to control your asthma.
+They typically contain a corticosteroid to reduce inflammation, and a long-acting bronchodilator to keep the airways open.
+A combination inhaler may be prescribed for more severe asthma or if you are struggling to manage your asthma with a corticosteroid inhaler alone.

 Combination inhalers work in two ways.
-They contain corticosteroids to reduce inflammation in the lungs and airways, relaxing them so that air can flow in and out more easily.
-They also contain a long-acting bronchodilator which relieves symptoms in response to a trigger.
+They contain corticosteroids to reduce inflammation in the lungs and airways so that air can flow in and out more easily.
+They also contain a long-acting bronchodilator which widens the airways and relieves symptoms that may occur in response to triggers.

 Your combination inhaler will start to work in the first couple of minutes.
 After several weeks of use, you should notice a big improvement.
 It won't provide instant relief like your reliever inhaler so it's important to still use your blue inhaler if you experience an asthma attack.

 A combination inhaler should be used every day in order to prevent and manage ongoing symptoms.
 Even if you feel better, continue taking your inhaler daily otherwise your airways will become inflamed again and your symptoms will return.
+Combination inhalers are typically taken twice per day.
 Always use your asthma medication as instructed and ask your doctor if you are unsure.

-Combination inhalers are effective if they are taken correctly and mean you will experience fewer asthma attacks.
+Combination inhalers are effective if they are taken correctly, this means you will experience fewer asthma attacks.
 Everyone's asthma is different, however, what works for one person may not suit another.
 That's why it's important to see your GP regularly to review your symptoms and how well you are managing your asthma.

-Combination inhalers contain both corticosteroids and bronchodilators.
+Combination inhalers contain both a corticosteroid and a bronchodilator.
 These combinations include:

 Asthma inhalers are safe to use during pregnancy.
 It's very important to manage your asthma and keep taking your medication if you are pregnant.
 For some women with asthma, their condition gets worse during pregnancy.
 Using your inhaler regularly ensures that you are keeping both yourself and your baby healthy.

 *If your inhaler does not last this long, you may be using it too much.
-If you need to use your salbutamol inhaler more than 4 times a day, you should speak to your doctor as other inhalers may be more suitable.
+If you need to use your reliever inhaler more than three times per week, you should speak to your doctor as other inhalers may be more suitable.

 **This depends on the prescribed dose.
 Always use your inhaler as instructed by the prescribing doctor.

-There are many different types of asthma which are triggered by certain environmental factors or activities.
-Exercise induced asthma is when physical exertion triggers asthma symptoms either during or after strenuous exercise.
+There are many different types of asthma that are triggered by certain environmental factors or activities.
+Exercise-induced asthma is when physical exertion triggers asthma symptoms either during or after strenuous exercise.

 Certain types of medications can trigger asthma symptoms.
-These include Beta blockers, Aspirin, anti-inflammatory painkillers and ACE inhibitors.
+These include beta-blockers, aspirin, anti-inflammatory painkillers and angiotensin-converting enzyme inhibitors (ACE inhibitors).
 If you are purchasing over the counter medicines then always check the instructions to ensure they are suitable for people with asthma.

-Scientific studies indicate that children with eczema are 50-70% more likely to develop asthma.
-This is thought to be due to a protein called thymic stromal lymphopoietin which is produced by skin which does not have a protective barrier against dermatological problems.
-The TSL protein has been linked to triggering asthma symptoms.
+Scientific studies indicate that children with eczema are 50–70% more likely to develop asthma.
+This is thought to be due to the excess release of pro-inflammatory proteins called cytokines.

-The cause of asthma is not known.
-There are many factors outwith someone's control which contribute to a person developing the condition.
+The cause of asthma is not fully understood and there are many factors that contribute to a person developing the condition.
 These include genetics, allergies, childhood bronchitis, being born prematurely and being exposed to tobacco smoke as a young child or while in the womb.

 People with allergies are more likely to develop asthma and coming into contact with an allergen is a major trigger for asthma symptoms.
 These commonly include hay fever, dust mites, animal fur or food allergies.